-Maybe you just downloaded a movie from the internet into your PC and want to watch it on your big TV screen, or maybe you want to show your recent holiday photos to your family by projecting your Windows 10 laptop screen to the TV, follow the step-by-step guide below on how to connect windows 10 laptop to the TV to easily set up your laptop to TV connection.
+Maybe you just downloaded a movie from the internet to your PC and want to watch it on your big TV screen, or maybe you want to show your recent holiday photos to your family by projecting your Windows 10 laptop screen to the TV, follow the step-by-step guide below on how to connect windows 10 laptop to the TV to easily set up your laptop to TV connection.

 There are several ways through which your laptop can be connected to your TV.
-You can connect using an HDMI cable or through the use of the in-build Wi-Fi network.
+You can connect using an HDMI cable or through the use of the in-built Wi-Fi network.
 On this page, we will be looking at how to use Wi-Fi to connect your Windows 10 laptop to your computer.